 - There are lots of apps available to help you stay in touch, and even play games together.
 Why not try apps like Whatsapp, Houseparty, and Zoom.

-- Talk about your worries with someone you trust or via one of the helplines suggested below.
+- Talk about your worries with someone you trust or a local or national helpline.

 Limit your screen time